astral-projects/gomoku-mobile/README.md

 The application is only available in `portrait mode`.
 The `landscape mode` is not supported, has it was not implemented during the development of the application.
-Even though the application does not **block it**, users are advised to use the application in `portrait mode` for a better experience.
+Even though the application does not **block it**, users are advised to use the application in `portrait mode` for a better user experience.

 #### Mockup